-Columbia Basin College issues a passing grade in certain predesignated courses or experience-related evaluations for credit.
-A passing grade is issued and accepted for courses numbered 100 or above when performance is certified at a 2.0 grade point minimum.
-A passing grade in a course may satisfy a prerequisite requirement if the performance level is certified at the established minimum defined in the course description.
-For certification procedures, contact the Admissions/Registration office.
+Columbia Basin College issues a "P" (passing) grade in certain predesignated courses or experience-related evaluations for credit.
+A "P" grade is issued and accepted when performance is certified at a 2.0 grade point minimum.
+A "P" grade in a course may satisfy a prerequisite requirement if the performance level is certified at the established minimum defined in the course description.
+For certification procedures, contact the Student Records office.